Aliases for TFIP11 Gene

 GeneCards Summary for TFIP11 Gene

 TFIP11 (Tuftelin Interacting Protein 11) is a Protein Coding gene.
-Diseases associated with TFIP11 include Dental Caries.
+Diseases associated with TFIP11 include Dental Caries and Dentine Erosion.
 Among its related pathways are mRNA Splicing - Major Pathway and Gene Expression.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding.
 An important paralog of this gene is ZGPAT.